gbowne1/codebooker/docs/DEVSETUP.md

 With these steps completed, you should have MongoDB set up, environment variables configured, a dummy user created, and your Node.js server running.
 You can now start developing and testing your application locally.

-You can login in the website with this (email: "test@gmail.com" password: "test")
+You can login in the website with this ( username: "test" email: "test@gmail.com" password: "test")